There are plenty of Puffins nesting on Newfoundland. This superb photo was taken by Tom Tams.

 Birds

-Humpback Whales are usually present from June to September with peak numbers from late June to early August, but seabird numbers usually begin to fall by late July so the first two weeks of July are probably the peak time to visit Newfoundland.
+Humpback Whales usually arrive along the south coast during the late spring (June), following Capelin which gradually move north, along with the whales, along the east coast of Newfoundland, usually arriving in Witless Bay during July and remaining farther north along the east coast until September.
+Peak numbers of whales are normally present from late June to early August, but seabird numbers usually begin to fall by late July so the first two weeks of July are probably the peak time to visit Newfoundland.

 Mammals of North America by R W Kays and D E Wilson.
 PUP, 2009 (Second Edition).